RGG Studio: Amusement Vision

 In what has been called "a brief moment of remarkable creativity", in 2000, Sega restructured its arcade and console development teams into nine semi-autonomous studios headed by the company's top creators.
 In 2000, Toshihiro Nagoshi was the president of AV (Amusement Vision).
 Nagoshi chose the name because he was fond of the term "vision", and amusement was the core market of the studio.
 AV refers to Adult Video in Japan, however Nagoshi thinks with all adult videos being streamed in the future, people will instead think of amusement video when they see AV.
-Speaking about initial plans for AV, Nagoshi wanted to make original titles in addition to sequels.
-He also was not fond of doing ports of arcade titles, believing console and arcade titles should be developed separately and in mind for their target market.
+Speaking about initial plans for AV, Nagoshi wanted to make original games in addition to sequels.
+He also was not fond of doing ports of arcade games, believing console and arcade games should be developed separately and in mind for their target market.
 Of the nine studios that Sega established, AV was the smallest, with about 50 employees.

 Nagoshi devised the concept of rolling spheres through mazes based on his desire to create a game that was instantly possible to understand and play, as a contrast to increasingly complex games at Japanese arcades at the time.
 Another desire for developing the game was to prove that games can be successful without a huge budget, which was a particular complaint from Sega's CEO at the time.

-AV developed it initially as an arcade title, Monkey Ball.
-Monkey Ball was first released in Japanese arcades in June 2001, and then received an upgraded version — Super Monkey Ball — as a GameCube launch title in all regions.
+AV developed it initially as an arcade game, Monkey Ball.
+Monkey Ball was first released in Japanese arcades in June 2001, and then received an upgraded version — Super Monkey Ball — as a GameCube launch game in all regions.
 After the success of the first Super Monkey Ball, it spawned a direct sequel on the GameCube.
 Following that, a collaboration with Nintendo happened.
 AV would develop F-Zero GX in a contracted development, while Nintendo would be responsible for the supervision, production and publishing of their IP.
 In the end, Nintendo was impressed with the product, considering it a step forward for the F-Zero franchise.